 - The Surat session took place on the banks of the Tapti River.
 There was an intense atmosphere charged with excitement and anger.

 - Mass meetings held before the session witnessed extremists criticizing and ridiculing the moderates.
-Rumours circulated that the moderates aimed to undermine the resolutions passed in the Kolkata session.
+Rumors circulated that the moderates aimed to undermine the resolutions passed in the Kolkata session.

 - Conflict over the Presidency: